-The program of study is available at: www.programsofstudy.appstate.edu/history-minor-246-2015-2016 honors committee, a student will be considered for graduation with "honors in history" upon successful completion of one three hour 3000 or 4000 level honors course or HIS 3510, the senior honors research course (HIS 4509), the senior honors thesis (HIS 4510), and a defense of the honor thesis.
+The program of study is available at: www.programsofstudy.appstate.edu/history-minor-246-2016-2017 departmental honors committee, a student will be considered for graduation with "honors in history" upon successful completion of one three hour 3000 or 4000 level honors course or HIS 3510, the senior honors research course (HIS 4509), the senior honors thesis (HIS 4510), and a defense of the honor thesis.
 The three thesis hours can be substituted for HIS 4100 Senior Seminar.
-Those students meeting these requirements with a grade of "A" will be considered for graduation with "highest honors in history."
+A grade of "B" or better is required to receive honors credit in any honors course.